WithLab/Steganography/README.md

 # About

 The main.py is currently only using one method of hiding an image "inside" an other image.
 It does this by flipping the least significant bit (LBS) of every
-RGB-Value of every pixel of the image  you want to use, to hide the other one, whenever the LBS of current RGB-Value of the image you want to hide is 1.
+RGB-Value of every pixel of the image you want to use, to hide the other one, whenever the LBS of the current RGB-Value of the image you want to hide is 1.

 # Usage